microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

    <img src="./media/image47.png" border="1">

-Click OK to start the deployment of your VM, which will take 5-10
+Click Create to start the deployment of your VM, which will take 5-10
     minutes to complete.

 ### Login to the VM